-FILE REVIEW: The student should be thoroughly familiar with ALL information in the client's master file and the working file from the past semester (if this is a returning client).
-Prior to meeting with the clinical faculty, sign out the client's main and working files from the Front Office and Grad Room by following the proper procedures.
+FILE REVIEW: The student should be thoroughly familiar with ALL information in the client's master file on Clinic Note or the past permanent paper file and the working file from the past semester (if this is a returning client).
+Prior to meeting with the clinical faculty, review client information by checking Clinic Note (access will be given) or sign out the client's main and working files from the Front Office and Grad Room by following the proper procedures.
 Under no circumstances may a folder (main file or working file) or its contents be taken off the premises of Pomeroy Hall.

-INITIAL MEETING: Bring the files to the initial clinical faculty conference and be prepared to discuss the client's needs, target areas to assess baseline, treatment goals, and intervention procedures.
+INITIAL MEETING: Bring notes from information gathered to the initial clinical faculty conference and be prepared to discuss the client's needs, target areas to assess baseline, treatment goals, and intervention procedures.
 Be prepared to take an active role in the conference, and a planned agenda is recommended.

-FAMILY CONTACT: After you have met with the supervisor the first time, call the client and re-confirm the appointment schedule and start date.
+FAMILY CONTACT: After you have met with your supervisor for the first time, call the client and re-confirm the appointment schedule and start date.